hemanthmg20/fastapi-employee-api/README.md

 - No plaintext passwords are stored.

-- During login, the hashed password is verified using verify_password().
+- The hashed password is verified using verify_password().

+---

+## 🔐 Authentication Flow

+### Register Employee
+Use /emp to create an employee (password is hashed).

+### Login & Get Token
+Call /token with form data

+### Access Protected Routes

+---

+## 🧠 Security Highlights

+- Passwords stored only in hashed form (bcrypt).

+- JWT tokens include expiry claim (exp).

+- Tokens signed with HS256 using a secret key.

+- Unauthorized users cannot access protected endpoints.

 ---